osisoft/PI-Adapter/V1/Buffering/Buffering.md

 # Overview

-The buffering configuration parameters are global and are used to configure buffering for the data egressed from the adatpers to the endpoints.
-These parameters take effect only during startup.
+The buffering configuration parameters are used to configure buffering for the data egressed from the Adatpers to endpoints.
+These are global parameters and take effect only during startup.

 It is strongly recommended *against modifying* the default buffer configuration values.